hanabi/hanabi.github.io/README.md

   * Thus, the average rank is: (2 + 1 + 3) / 3 = 2
   * Alice also knows that she can play a white 2 on slot 4.
   * Since 2 is equal to 2, Alice is expected to play the left-most card first, and she should play the slot 1 yellow card.
-  * If the average rank of the yellow card ended up being higher than 2.0, then Alice would have to play the white 2 first from slot 4, or else it would initiate a *Rank Priority Finessse*.
+  * If the average rank of the yellow card ended up being higher than 2.0, then Alice would have to play the white 2 first from slot 4, or else it would initiate a *Rank Priority Finesse*.

 ### The Priority Bluff & The Priority Layered Finesse